-These elements are detailed further in Figure 2 and in the Data Dictionary (Section 4).
+These elements are detailed further in the Element Reference Model (Section 3.3) and in the Data Dictionary (Section 4).

 Data Dictionary (normative)

-FROM TEP:

-The data dictionary is intended to provide detailed definition of each element contained in the EDXL-TEP standard.
+The data dictionary is intended to provide detailed definition of each element contained in the EDXL-HAVE standard.
 Where discrepancies may exist between this dictionary, the Element Reference Model (ERM), and the normative schema, the normative schema shall take precedence.

 Element / ElementType– Name of the element or element type.